 2. Check for legit brokerage firms.

 I would suggest to stick to popular brokerage firms that are safe and credible.
-There are lot of online brokers today that are sprouting and are offering huge discounts that I find uncomfortable.
+As a matter of fact, there are lot of online brokers today that are sprouting and are offering huge discounts that I find uncomfortable and hazy.

 Here are my top 5 picks:

 For competitive edge and comparisons in the light of the choices above, you can also click here.